Last Updated on September 2, 2021.

 I’m going to remind you of a lesson you learned when your child was a toddler.
 You cannot make them do anything they do not want to do.
 You couldn’t force them to eat, sleep or potty on the toilet during toddlerhood.
 And you can’t force them to do school work as a teenager.
 The best solution is to get buy-in.

 And to get buy-in, we need to avoid using negative punishments.
-Punishment and discipline are two very different things.
+Punishment and positive discipline are two very different things.
 Punishments are typically punitive and can promote further conflict.
 It creates resentment and damages relationships (permanently).
 Discipline, on the other hand, is about teaching.
 You want your teen to absorb the lessons you’re offering, internalize them, and achieve their greatest potential.
 You want them to become a disciple (in a non-religious sense).

 So now the question is: How do you get your teen to work hard in school?
 The answer is to connect with them, understand who they are, and tap into the things they love.
 Here are 5 foolproof steps to get your teen.